Guidelines for computer research

 Review the first few documents and use the feedback from your search results to incorporate other terms and improve your query.

-- Think of synonyms to describe the same concept or article, such as vehicle and automobile.
-Westlaw Canada includes a Thesaurus to help you identify synonyms.
-It also has a Related Terms feature that suggests additional terms to add to your search.
+- Think of synonyms to describe the same concept or article, such as vehicle and automobile, and include them in your query.

 Blair & Maron, “An Evaluation of Retrieval Effectiveness for a Full-Text Document Retrieval System”, (1985) 28 Com.
 ACM 289; Dabney, “The Curse of Thamus: An Analysis of Full-Text Legal Document Retrieval” (1986) 78 Law Libr.
 J. 5; Berring, “Full-Text Databases and Legal Research: Backing into the Future” (1986) 1 High Technology L.J.
 27. Cf. Burson, “A Reconstruction of Thamus: Comments on the Evaluation of Legal Information Retrieval Systems” (1987) 79 Law Libr.
 J. 133.